n8willis/opentype-shaping-documents/notes/README.md

 # Notes #

-This directory includes auxiliary information that is either tangential to the main shaping-behavior documentation or is excessively long enough that trying to include it inline would disrupt the flow of the text for readers.
+This section includes auxiliary information that is either tangential to the main shaping-behavior documentation or is excessively long enough that trying to include it inline would disrupt the flow of the text for readers.